jenkinsci/acceptance-test-harness/docs/FIXTURES.md

 The public function ipBound(n) and port(n) allow easily to find out to which host ip address and port a docker container ip address is bound to.

-## Writing a cucumber test that relies on Docker fixtures
-`DockerSteps` defines steps that get the fixtures running, such as this:

-    Given a docker fixture "tomcat7"

-In Cucumber we refer to docker fixtures by their IDs, which is specified via `@DockerFixture` on the fixture type.
-The containers are automatically terminated and cleaned up at the end of test.

 ## Defining a fixture
 Each fixture is defined in terms of a `DockerContainer` subtype with `@DockerFixture` annotation.
 This type